Skip to content

 For campaigns

-When composing an email campaign, you can edit your Seed Groups in the Target Audiences section of the editor.
+When composing an email campaign, edit your Seed Groups in the Target Audiences section of the editor.

 Seed Groups send to each email variant once and are delivered the first time your user receives that particular variant.
 For scheduled messages, this typically is the first time the campaign launches.
-For action-based or API-triggered campaigns, this will be the time the first user is sent a message.
+For action-based or API-triggered campaigns, this is the time the first user is sent a message.

-If your campaign is multivariate and your variant has a 0% send percentage, it won’t be sent to Seed Groups.
-Additionally, if the variant has already been sent and hasn’t been updated to resend in Edit Seed Groups on the Target step, it won’t be sent again by default.
+If your campaign is multivariate and your variant has a 0% send percentage, it isn’t sent to Seed Groups.
+Additionally, if the variant has already been sent and hasn’t been updated to resend in Edit Seed Groups on the Target step, it isn’t sent again by default.

 The "Email seed test" Seed Group selected to be sent the Variant 1 email campaign.